jtebert/vroom/readme.txt

 As the robot cleans it will add dirt readings to the map (blue) and remove the dirt from the environment.

+> python simulator.py -x

+This will demo the robot exploring an environment using depth first search + back tracking.
+Normally this step is done in the background, but this option provides a visualization of the search algorithm.

 > python simulator.py -s

 This will perform the exploration phase, update the environment with dirt,